 Content should always be at the forefront of your website.
 With a walk website, you’re shifting your content from a breadth approach – shallower content in your crawl website – to a depth approach.
 As a result, you’ll be doing two things:

-1. Elaborating on other aspects of your core business and
+- Elaborating on other aspects of your core business.

-This may involve creating new content explaining why your product is perfect for a customer persona, linking your core service with your other non-core services, or sharing your thoughts about a particular matter through a blog.
+This may involve creating new content explaining why your product is perfect for a customer persona, linking your core service to your other non-core services, or sharing your thoughts on a particular matter in a blog post.

 *Note: SEO can take three to six months for efforts to propagate.
 Therefore, you must start as soon as possible to realize SEO benefits.
 Additionally, SEO is not a one-time thing; it’s an ongoing process.
 Your competitors are likely doing their SEO, and by stopping your efforts, you’ll give them your future customers.
 As a result, you will need to replace the leads lost through SEO with another source.